Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

 The date the last payment was received on your account.

-A virus attached to common computer applications such as Microsoft Word.
+A virus attached to common computer applications, such as Microsoft Word.

 The person responsible for the repayment of the account balance.
-This person is listed first on the account.

 A secure way for you to request specific services and changes to your account.
 You can usually make your selection from a number of choices, depending on the status of your account.